Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-1-hardware-requirements.md

 </details>

 \
+\
-If you have any issues feel free to reach out to the community.
+:point_down: If you have any issues feel free to reach out to the community. :point_down:

 <div class="mediaList">
   <div class="item">